 If you are on a Keto or Ketogenic Diet, you are automatically thinking low carbohydrate means you get tons of meats and fun things like bacon.
-The truth is, that yes, this diet focuses more on healthy fats and protein while limiting grains, but it doesn't give you free reign to eat bad for you foods.
+The truth is, that yes, this diet focuses more on healthy fats and protein while limiting grains, but it doesn’t give you free reign to eat bad for your foods.
 So, I have created a simple list of some basic items you should be eating if you are on a Keto diet.

-What Can You Eat On A Keto Diet?
+What Can You Eat on A Keto Diet?

 Meats: You should be eating protein with every meal.
-This can include vegan options like lentils, beans, soy, and similar, but you'll want to focus on lean proteins.
+This can include vegan options like lentils, beans, soy, and similar, but you’ll want to focus on lean proteins.
 Turkey, chicken, pork, and limited amounts of red meat.
 Venison is an excellent choice since it is vegetarian raised and lean.
-You want to limit the amount of high-fat meats you eat.
+You want to limit the number of high-fat meats you eat.
 Things like bacon, hamburgers, steaks can be consumed, but in moderate quantities.
 Focus on getting your fats from healthier options below.
 Eggs are a great protein source that are full of your nutrition needs, affordable, and versatile.